jopterhorst/propresenter-kefas-bridge/README.md

 ### Bridge won't start
 - Verify your Kefas token is correct
-- Make sure ProPresenter is running on port 55056
+- Make sure ProPresenter is running on the configured host and port
 - Check that network API is enabled in ProPresenter
+- Verify the host/IP address is correct and reachable

 ### Lyrics not syncing
 - Enable Debug Mode to see detailed logs